 Do you struggle to provide yourself a good lunch?
 I got ya too!

-How about some tips on how to delegate some lunch making duties to kids?
+How about some tips on how to delegate lunch making duties to kids?
 Scroll down for answers!

 Kim Six Fix came up with a smart system in order to delegate making lunches to her (older) kids.
-She divided up the food into groups and her kids pick one of each.
+She divided the food up into groups and her kids pick one of each.
 Sounds pretty smart to me!

 Found on What Lisa Cooks, these are wonderful options for non sandwich lunches if you are sick and tired of PBJ every day!
 She even has a few gluten free options listed.

 Found on Keeley McGuire’s blog, find out the tricks of packing a warm lunch in a thermos and get recipes as well!
+This works well for leftovers too.

 Happy MoneySaver dishes on how she makes her kids’ lunches ahead of time, then stores them in the fridge for easy assembly.